-It’s important to note however, that because these designs are so readily available, you aren’t the only business that may be using them.
-Because if this it can be hard to differentiate your brand in the long run and this is usually only a short-term option only.
-So if you’re really bootstrapping your t-shirt startup, by all means start with a pre-made design as it’ll look more professional than trying to throw something together yourself, but just know that this is only a short term solution and you’ll be looking for a way to replace it within a year of launching your business.
+It’s important to note, however, that because these designs are so readily available, you aren’t the only business that may be using them.
+Because of this, it can be hard to differentiate your brand in the long run and this is usually only a short-term option only.
+So if you’re really bootstrapping your t-shirt startup, by all means, start with a pre-made design as it’ll look more professional than trying to throw something together yourself, but just know that this is only a short term solution and you’ll be looking for a way to replace it within a year of launching your business.

 Pros & Cons of Purchasing a Design